 What scams have you personally seen or heard about while driving?

-This topic was modified 2 weeks ago by Driver Kev
+This topic was modified 2 months ago by Driver Kev

 Driver Kev